FLOCK4H/pump_swap/README.md

 **Fastest Python Pump.fun swaps module**.
 - Instructions and transactions being constructed & serialized on the fly.
 - Bonding curve pda and it's associated address derived from mint address instead of fetched.
-- Staked API is needed for ultra-fast transactions, preferably from `Helius`.
+- Helper functions to convert USD into lamports, microlamports, or lamports to tokens.

-PumpSwap is a Python module for interacting with Solana's Pump.fun tokens.
++ Staked Connection is necessary for ultra-fast transactions, preferably from `Helius`.

-Automatically build instructions for your transaction, or simply use built-in functions to make Pump.fun swaps.
+Easily build instructions for your transaction, or simply use built-in functions to make Pump.fun swaps.

 ## Usage